Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADMSServicePrincipal.md

 PasswordCredentials                : {}
 ```

-Get all service principals from the directory
+Get all service principals from the directory.

 ### Example 2
 ```powershell
 PS C:\> $sp = Get-AzureADMSServicePrincipal -Id 4a7c15df-ac88-44f3-84c6-fd0812701f29
 ```

-Get a service principal by ID
+Get a service principal by ID.

 ### Example 3
 ```powershell